nbriz/rpi_slideshow/README.md

 ### install TeamViewer

 for remote access i installed [TeamViewer's Host for Raspberry Pi](https://www.teamviewer.com/en/download/linux/). u'll need to have created a TeamViewer account beforehand in order to grant u're account "easy access" to the Pi

+# debugging

+when run via `node server` (or `node server dev` to avoid kiosk mode), rather than `pm2 start server`, u'll have access to lots of logging in the terminal. so if/when we need to debug the app it should be launched that way.